ejfree/Horseshoe/npcs/old-church/old-church.md

-# Old Church of the Horseshoe (Ember Synod)
+# Old Church of the Horseshoe (Bondwright Synod)

 ## Overview
-The Old Church is Horseshoe’s public conscience and private arcane steward.
-In sermons, it keeps oaths, annals, and shrines.
-In secrecy, it administers the realm’s controlled cache of aetherite — by policy capped to only 20–40 slivers and 4–5 splinters — issuing them under vows for sanctioned works.
-A comparable number of slivers and splinters are known (and carefully tracked) to exist in the vaults of nobility and elite families outside the Church.
+The Old Church is not a faith in gods; it is a faith in promises.
+Born from the terraformers’ work culture, it turned oaths into contracts, contracts into custom, and custom into law across much of the Horseshoe.
+Magic is held to be a gift of the land to all, not a thing to hoard.
+Chapterhouses combine three public faces: oath halls (notaries and adjudicators), odds parlors (transparent betting houses), and vault banks (stake‑holding and letters of standing).
+Corruption is vanishingly rare; reputation and mirrored ledgers are their power.

+Origin joke → formal rite: In the colony era, crews used Nevegas scrip — paper “bills” from the floating resort city on the Frog — as neutral escrow for bets and side‑deals.
+“Put a shoe on it” meant lay down a wrapped stack of Nevegas bills — a “shoe” — to seal the terms.
+The bundle was often clipped with an escrow buckle.
+After Nevegas sank, the phrase outlived the city and became the formal oath.
+Note on usage: despite the name, the “Shoe” is not footwear — it’s colony slang for a wrapped stack of scrip (frequently seen in Nevegas), typically banded or buckled for escrow.

+Formal Oath: The Horseshoe Bond
+- Call: “Under the Shoe, we stand.”
+- Response: “By the Shoe, we pay.”
+- Tagline (seal mark): a stamped horseshoe with a tally line; colloquial “shoe‑line.”

+What the “Shoe” Actually Is (colony slang)
+- A wrapped stack of Nevegas paper scrip (“bills”), banded with a printed wrapper or cord; for high‑stakes, the bundle was secured with a brass escrow buckle bearing a U‑brand and serial window.
+- Surviving bands and buckles are rare curios.
+The Church’s seal depicts a band and tally line (the “shoe‑line”); most modern Bonds use ink stamps or wax brands, not physical bundles.

 ## Doctrine
-- Ember Doctrine: magic is a communal fire; no one may hoard it for vanity or dominion.
-- Oath Before Working: every sanctioned working is bound to a name, purpose, and ledger line.
+- No deity, only duty: “The land gives; we promise.”
+- Oath before action: no sanctioned work, loan, or issuance without a witnessed Bond entry.
+- Ledger above tongue: the written Bond overrules spoken claims unless three equal witnesses dissent.
+- Odds must be honest: posted house edge, clear settlement terms, and public books for major wagers.
-- Three Prohibitions: no Hollow rites; no issuance without witness; no ledger erased without triarch assent.
+- Three Bars on Corruption: no private ledgers; no undisclosed stakes; no conflicts on adjudication.

 ## Organization
-- Triarchs of the Ember Seat: three elders who sign high writs and decide policy.
+- Triarchs of the Shoe: three Signers who set canon, certify seals, and arbitrate inter‑duchy compacts.
-- Emberkeepers: parish clergy who tend hearth‑shrines, keep annals, and witness oaths.
-- Lantern Collegium: ritualists and theoreticians who test, consecrate, and re‑anoint aetherite.
-- Veilwardens: discreet escorts, investigators, and counter‑smugglers for reliquaries and writs.
+- Bondwrights (parish oathkeepers): witness Horseshoe Bonds, keep local ledgers, mediate disputes.
+- Bookmakers (Odds Halls): take action on anything lawful; publish odds; settle and record wagers.
-- Cupbearers: quartermasters and auditors who manage seals, issuances, and inventories.
+- Vaultwardens (Bank): hold stakes, letters of standing, and bonded loans; manage escrow and recovery.
+- Sealwrights: maintain copper/silver/gold dies; train scribes; audit documents and brands.
+- Marshals of Bond: escorts, investigators, and seizure officers when a Bond is broken.

+Compatibility note: Some parishes still use Ember‑era titles (“Father,” “Abbess,” “Emberkeeper”) out of custom.
+Officially they map to Bondwright roles and owe the Shoe’s canons.

 ## Leadership
-- Triarchs of the Ember Seat
+- Triarchs of the Shoe
-  - Mother Caldra Yew: serene, incisive moderate; prizes transparency without endangering caches.
+  - Signer Caldra Yew: serene, incisive moderate; transparency without endangering stakes.
-  - Father Orrin Glass: pragmatic diplomat; trades festival blessings for grain and road security.
+  - Signer Orrin Glass: pragmatic diplomat; trades festival staffing for road and market security.
-  - Archdeacon Sava Pell: ascetic jurist; Purist‑leaning, seeks tighter caps on sliver issuance.
+  - Signer Sava Pell: austere jurist; pushes hard lines on conflicts of interest.
-- Order Heads
+- Orders and Offices
-  - Rector Iliyra Vance (Lantern Collegium): scholar of safe‑use; designs re‑anointing rites for Dormant splinters.
+  - Magister Iliyra Vance (Sealwrights Collegium): designs anti‑forgery marks; trains bond scribes.
-  - Marshal Daran Holt (Veilwardens): logistics hawk; runs decoy convoys and black‑market stings.
+  - Marshal Daran Holt (Marshals of Bond): logistics hawk; runs decoy stake convoys and sting ledgers.
-  - High Cupbearer Neris Quill (Cupbearers): inventory savant; maintains the shadow ledger of noble caches.
+  - High Vaultwarden Neris Quill (Bank): inventory savant; keeps cross‑duchy standing books.
-  - Master of Annals Joric Benne (Annalery): keeper of mirrored ledgers and treaty forms.
+  - Master of Ledgers Joric Benne (Annalery): maintains mirrored Bond volumes and treaty forms.
-- Ducal Prelates
+- Ducal Leads
-  - Prelate‑Archivist Mereth Ansel (Highspire, Evermead): balances annals work with granary rites.
+  - Clerk‑Archivist Mereth Ansel (Highspire, Evermead): balances grain compacts and loan books.
-  - Floodward Prior Celine Marr (Miregate, Virelle): leads levee blessings; liaises with guild masks.
+  - Floodward Clerk Celine Marr (Miregate, Virelle): posts levee odds; runs festival escrow.
-  - Pass Abbot Korr Stenn (Lantern Pass, Ironholt): oath‑ring sanctifier; trains pass wardens.
+  - Pass Clerk Korr Stenn (Lantern Pass, Ironholt): binds clan oath‑rings; trains wardens.
-  - Lady‑Seer Vaela Ro (Treaty Gardens, Larksong): salons and ceremony; rumored to own a royal hymnbook.
+  - Mistress of Lists Vaela Ro (Treaty Gardens, Larksong): invitation ledgers and neutral salons.
-  - Abbess Ysri Tideborn (Wrecklight, Brinemark): sea‑wise convoy chaplain; scourge of false lights.
+  - Wrecklight Clerk Ysri Tideborn (Brinemark): sea odds, convoy bonds, and false‑light prosecutions.
-- Secretariat
-  - Black‑Ledger Chancellor Fen Lowden: counter‑forgery expert; audits seals and signatures.
-  - Proctor of Seals Halka Vrenn: maintains copper/silver/gold dies; prosecutes misuse.
-  - Legate‑at‑Large Mirek Doss: travels between duchies to settle disputes before they spark.

 ## Assets and Protocols
-- Holdings (Realm‑Wide): strictly limited to 20–40 slivers and 4–5 splinters under Church custody at any time.
-An equal number circulate among noble and elite family vaults.
-- Reliquaries: deep caches under bathhouses, granaries, and chapels; most hold 3–6 slivers and at most one splinter, and some sit empty to confound thieves.
-- Oath‑Ledger: ironbound volumes mirroring to three sites; every Church sliver is inscribed to a bearer and purpose.
+- Horseshoe Bond Ledgers: ironbound volumes that mirror to three sites; each Bond lists parties, stakes, terms, odds (if any), witnesses, and remedy.
+- Odds Halls: posted markets for wagers on harvests, regattas, elections, court cases, monster bounties — anything lawful.
+House edge is fixed and public; large action triggers triarch review.
+- Stakes Vaults: secure escrow for wagers, contracts, and collateral; letters of standing serve as portable credit.
 - Seals: copper (parish), silver (collegium), gold (triarch).
-Splinters move only with three seals.
-- Issuance: slivers may be lent to named bearers for bounded tasks; splinters require a procession and witnesses.
+High‑value bonds require two or three.
+- Adjudication: Bondwright courts hear disputes; appeals escalate to triarch Signers or neutral venues (e.g., Treaty Gardens).
+- Hazardous instruments (aetherite) licensing: the Church claims no holiness; it requires Bonds for use, transport, or loan of slivers/splinters, with indemnities and witnesses.

 ## Sites by Duchy
-- Highspire Annalery (Evermead): central ledgers, treaty copies, and a training crypt for Emberkeepers.
+- Highspire Bond Hall (Evermead): central mirrored ledgers, standards room, and training for bond scribes.
-- Tide‑Sanctum (Virelle): levee blessing halls; floodward rites; decoy reliquary barges.
+- Miregate Odds Hall (Virelle): grand board; flood odds; festival escrow; decoy stake barges.
-- Oath‑Hearths of Lantern Pass (Ironholt): pass shrines that bind clan oaths; Veilwarden musters.
+- Lantern Pass Oath‑Rings (Ironholt): clan Bonds, pass courts, and warden musters.
-- Treaty Gardens Chapel (Larksong): neutral ground; salons double as theological councils.
+- Treaty Gardens Registry (Larksong): neutral registry; salons double as legislative summits.
-- Wrecklight Shrine (Brinemark): sea‑shrine warding false lights; issues letters of safe conduct to convoys.
+- Wrecklight Beacon Bank (Brinemark): convoy letters of standing; anchor‑court arbitration.

 ## Relationships
-- Evermead: partners in annals and standards; Church clerks shape grain compacts.
+- Evermead: partners in standards; Church bond clerks underpin grain and tax compacts.
-- Virelle: blesses festivals and floodworks; negotiates gray‑lane tolerances.
+- Virelle: staffs festivals with bookmakers; keeps flood odds honest; stabilizes canal credit.
-- Ironholt: sanctifies oath‑rings; trains pass wardens in anti‑Hollow measures.
+- Ironholt: binds oath‑rings; enforces pass sureties; licenses hazardous transport.
-- Larksong: hosts neutral parley; curates relic‑lore and ceremonial frameworks.
+- Larksong: hosts neutral parley; manages resort escrow and notable estates.
-- Brinemark: grants convoy letters; arbitrates anchor‑court disputes when tempers flare.
+- Brinemark: convoy bonds and sea‑odds; arbitrates anchor‑court disputes.

 ## Notable NPCs
-- Mother Caldra Yew (Triarch): serene, incisive; rumored to remember every ledger line she’s signed.
+- Signer Caldra Yew: serene, incisive; rumored to recall every Bond she has signed.
-- Father Orrin Glass (Triarch): genial deal‑maker; favors mercantile compacts that keep peace.
+- Signer Orrin Glass: genial deal‑maker; favors compacts that keep coin and peace moving.
-- Archdeacon Sava Pell (Triarch): stern canonist; wants Church‑only custody of splinters.
+- Signer Sava Pell: stern canonist; crusades against undisclosed stakes and private ledgers.
-- Brother Tane Meryl (Veilwarden Captain): polite, implacable; hunts forgery rings and lost slivers.
+- Marshal Tane Meryl (Bond Marshals): polite, implacable; breaks forgery rings and recovers stakes.
-- Sister Pel Orla (Cupbearer Auditor): cheerful bean‑counter; terrifies smugglers with perfect paperwork.
+- Auditor Pel Orla (Vaultwarden): cheerful bean‑counter; terrifies smugglers with perfect paperwork.
-- Abbess Ysri of the Wrecklight (Emberkeeper): sea‑wise priest; thorn in every privateer’s side.
+- Clerk Ysri of the Wrecklight (Sea Desk): sea‑wise; thorn in every privateer’s side.
-- Rector Iliyra Vance (Lantern Collegium): designs safe‑use rites; opposes festival grandstanding with splinters.
+- Magister Iliyra Vance (Sealwrights): designs marks; opposes grandstanding with “miracle odds.”
-- Marshal Daran Holt (Veilwardens): sets decoy routes; never rides the obvious barge.
+- Marshal Daran Holt (Field): sets decoy routes; never takes the obvious barge.
-- Prelate‑Archivist Mereth Ansel (Highspire): dry wit; feared by sloppy scribes.
+- Clerk‑Archivist Mereth Ansel (Highspire): dry wit; feared by sloppy scribes.
-- Lady‑Seer Vaela Ro (Treaty Gardens): velvet words; iron memory for promises.
+- Mistress of Lists Vaela Ro (Treaty Gardens): velvet words; iron memory for promises.

 ## Adventure Hooks
-- The Third Seal: a splinter convoy lacks one authentic seal; find the forger before the rite fails.
-- Ember Theft: three inscribed slivers vanish from a parish reliquary; the bearer swears innocence.
-- False Ledger: a mirrored ledger shows entries that never happened; who is writing from the other side?
-- Floodward Hymn: a storm‑chant goes dissonant days before monsoon; the Collegium needs field testers.
+- The Shoe on the Table: a duchy‑wide lay bet on harvest yields attracts sabotage — untangle stakes before riots start.
+- Odds Too Good: an illegal side‑book undercuts posted odds; find the ghost ledger and its backers.
+- Broken Bond: a noble defaults on a convoy bond; recover collateral without sparking a feud.
+- The Missing Witness: a three‑witness Bond is valid only if a vanished clerk is found alive.

-## Mechanics Notes (Aetherite)
+## Mechanics Notes
-- Slivers: issued under oath; tracked by inscription; misuse triggers censure and retrieval missions.
-- Splinters: require supervised rites; can become Dormant on failure and need re‑anointing.
-- Shards: officially “none in Church hands.”
-If one appears, expect triarch intervention and denials.
+- Horseshoe Bond (rite): a voluntary, witnessed oath that creates a social and mild mystical compulsion proportional to posted stakes; breaking it imposes standing loss and can trigger Church enforcement.
+- Odds and Edge: bookmakers set transparent edges; large markets may grant downtime income or unrest shifts depending on outcomes.
+- Aetherite as Instrument: slivers/splinters are licensed under Bonds with indemnities; misuse converts the instrument to Church custody and voids standing.

 ## Secrets (GM)
-- The Church’s total holdings are actively managed to stay within 20–40 slivers and 4–5 splinters; most slivers are perpetually out on writ.
-The Cupbearers maintain a shadow ledger of noble caches of roughly equal size to anticipate black‑market shifts.
-A hidden annex beneath the Highspire Annalery mirrors the Oath‑Ledger to an older, forgotten book.
+- Corruption is rare because the system makes it unprofitable: posted odds and mirrored ledgers expose divergences quickly, and Signers can freeze letters of standing across duchies within a day via bonded riders and signal towers.
+- The origin joke was literal: the first “shoe‑line” came from a Nevegas pit‑marker punch kept in a canteen behind a terraformers’ dice game.
+That punch — a brass cashier’s seal for banded stacks — still stamps the Highspire ledger on high feast days.